A yeast-free bread recipe that fits a Candida Diet. These Paleo Dinner Rolls make the perfect addition to soups, stews or egg dishes.

 Preheat oven to 350 degrees F. and line a baking sheet with parchment paper.

-In a medium sized mixing bowl combine the cassava flour, tapioca flour or arrowroot, coconut flour, xanthan gum, sea salt, and baking soda.
+In a medium sized mixing bowl combine the cassava flour, tapioca flour or arrowroot, coconut flour, xanthan gum, sea salt, baking soda and garlic powder.
 Whisk to evenly combine and remove any lumps.

 In a separate smaller bowl combine the filtered water, olive oil and egg.
 Pour into the flour mixture and switching to a spatula to combine fully.
 The batter shouldn’t be too wet or too dry and should not stick to your hands when rolling the dough into balls.